 - Client feedback: we aggregate all the client feedback we can find online to inspect whether clients were satisfied with the level of service and rates they have been given by the currency broker of their choice.

-Hence, our decision in regards to the best currency brokers is well-thought and dynamic, based on the most recent data we have for each company, as we continuously update our reviews, and compare currency transfer options.
+Hence, our decision in regards to the best currency brokers is well-thought and dynamic.Always based on the most recent data we have for each company, as we continuously update our reviews, and compare currency transfer options.

 Currency Brokers for Business

-Virtually all of the factors we have listed above to determine the best UK currency brokers apply in determining the best currency brokers for business.
+Virtually all of the factors we have listed above to determine the best UK currency brokers apply when determining the best currency brokers for business.
 Aspects that are particularly important for businesses, who generally have more complex FX requirements, will be a wide-variety of hedging solutions and an appointed, experienced account manager.
 The best currency brokers for business will have a dedicated business team that are more familiar with batch payments, payroll and currency options.
 Products that private clients generally don’t require.

 All of the brokers recommended in our top 10 UK currency brokers have dedicated business teams and business solutions.
 For this reason, these brokers on the whole, can also be regarded as the best currency brokers for business.
-The exception to this is Transferwise who provide separate business solutions but do not have an account management team.
+The exception to this is Transferwise (now Wise money transfer) who provide separate business solutions but do not have an account management team.
 Currencies Direct, Moneycorp and Global Reach also provide currency options – providing corporate clients with even greater hedging flexibility in the currency markets.Read our guide to business foreign exchange services here.

 Are these all UK currency brokers?